johnboy2/ddns-route53/README.md

     1. Under "Permissions policies", enter the policy name you chose above; that will filter the list of available policies to just those containing the name you gave; find your policy, and place a checkmark in the box next to its name
     1. Click "Next"
     1. Click "Create user"
- 1. Create an access key for your IAM user
+ 1. Create an access key for your IAM user:
     1. Log into the [IAM console](https://console.aws.amazon.com/iam/home) as a user with sufficient administrative rights.
     1. In the Dashboard, find "Access Management" and click on "Users".
     1. Click on the user you created